 If I Had Legs, I’d Kick You: Highlights (Sundance Film Fest 2025)

-This story about parenting is told with the intensity of Uncut Gems, which is not surprising as Safdie serves as one of the producers.
+If I Had Legs, I’d Kick You, Mary Bronstein’s riveting story about parenting, is told with the emotional intensity and visual rigor of Uncut Gems, which is not surprising given that Josh Safdie serves as one of the film’s producers.

 If I Had Legs, I’d Kick You represents writer-director Mary Bronstein’s first feature in 17 years.
+She had made her feature debut, Yeast, which premiered at the 2008 South By Southwest Fest.

-Her daughter, whose face is never seen, is plagued by an unspecified health condition that requires her to use a feeding tube.
+Linda’s daughter, whose face is never seen, is plagued by an unspecified health condition that requires her to use a feeding tube.

 Cast